makerdao/community/governance/polls/NS-DROP Covenant Modification - November 8, 2021.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* The NS-DROP covenants will be modified according to the the outcome of this poll.
+* The NS-DROP covenants will be modified according to the outcome of this poll.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no change will be made to the NS-DROP covenants at this time.**